boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 'recsys_commons == 0.1.0'
 ```

+This example uses Perl regular expression to search for packages and versions in
+a Python setup file.

 ## cat

-Simply prints on the screen (standard output) the contents of files or of the
+Simply prints on the screen (standard output) the contents of files.
+Simple like
-standard input.
-It is very simple, but it also saves us the time of opening a
-file in an editor for a quick look.
+that.

 ```
 $ cat script.sh